Franklin Township, Fulton County, Ohio: Geography

 No municipalities are located in Franklin Township.

 Name and history

 It is one of twenty-one Franklin Townships statewide.

-A couple miles north of the Ohio Turnpike, automobile drivers find an abrupt jog in Ohio State Route 66.
-Severe jogs are also in the township's other north–south roads, County Roads 19, 20, 21, 22, and 23.
-It happens where they intersect the "Old State Line," originally surveyed as the Ordinance line.
+Part of the "Old State Line," originally surveyed as the Ordinance line, is located in the township.
 Michigan once considered the northern part of Ohio, a difference of about eight miles known as the Toledo Strip, as its own.
-Ohio and Michigan came to blows in an 1835-1836 confrontation between the state militias known as the Toledo War.
-There were no casualties.
+Ohio and Michigan came to blows in an 1835-1836 confrontation between the state militias known as the Toledo War over the location of the state line between the two states.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.